Setup and Editing

 After you create a subscription, you can view the subscription details and change some of them, including: Subscription name Security access Payment method Viewing Subscriptions To view the details of a subscription click “Subscriptions” in the menu, and then click on the name of the Subscription you want to view.
 When you view a subscription, you can see: Subscription name (To edit the name, click ) Cloud provider details Memory type (RAM/RAM + Flash) In the Security section, you can define access to your Redis Cloud account.

 Once you have a subscription, you can easily create a database in Redis Cloud by following these steps: In the Redis Cloud menu, click Databases.
 In the subscription where you want to add the database, click .
-Configure the database: Enter a Database Name that is up to 40 characters long.
-Protocol - Select whether the database uses Redis or Memcached.
-Enter a Memory Limit.
-Please take in mind that replication is on.
+Configure the database: Name - Enter a name for the database.
+(Up to 40 characters long) Protocol - Select whether the database uses Redis or Memcached.
+Memory - Enter a memory limit for the database.

 Deleting a database is just as easy as creating one.
 Make sure that you are truly done with the database, because after you delete the database it cannot be recovered (except from your backups).
 Note - Only users that are defined as Owners on the Redis Cloud account can delete a database.
 We recommend that you create a backup of your database before deleting it.
 Deleting a Database Go to the Databases page from the Redis Cloud menu.

 It is very easy to upgrade or downgrade your subscription at any time, all with no downtime.
 To do this: Go to “Subscriptions” in the menu Click on the subscription name you want to edit Click on “Change Subscription” button at the bottom of the form Click on which plan you would like to upgrade or downgrade to Click the “Update” button Be aware that you cannot downgrade your plan if the databases in your subscription are larger in total size than the next lowest plan.